Want to claim 6 FREE stocks? Head over to Webull to get started.

 The large price swings pose the danger of severe speculative losses.
 Though over its existence Bitcoin’s trend has remained upwards, experts warn investors against buying Bitcoin with money they cannot afford to lose.

-Hackers have also breached cryptocurrency exchanges, robbing cryptocurrency holders who have no recourse.
-For this reason, experts recommend holding cryptocurrencies in a digital wallet.
+Hackers have also breached centralized cryptocurrency exchanges, robbing cryptocurrency holders who have no recourse.
+For this reason, experts recommend holding cryptocurrencies in a digital wallet like the Ledger Nano X.

 Buying and trading Bitcoin in Canada

-In Canada, you buy it just like you would anywhere else – either via an online cryptocurrency exchange, a Bitcoin ATM, or contracts for difference.
+In Canada, you buy it just like you would anywhere else – via an online cryptocurrency exchange like Wealthsimple.

 The easiest way to invest by using to an to an online cryptocurrency exchange.
 First, you’ll have open a digital wallet.
 Be careful with this wallet like you would with your actual wallet – make sure information is being put in a secure space.
 Do a little research before you open a digital wallet.